-Environmentally Sensitive Area review for residential and non-residential development must be performed as part of a final plat applications and site plan applications, respectively.
+Environmentally Sensitive Area compliance review for residential and non-residential development must be performed as part of a final plat applications and site plan applications, respectively.
+Protective fencing shall clearly mark and delineate all ESAs to be protected and preserved for the duration of the land disturbing activities on the property.
 An Environmentally Sensitive Area review is required for all development except for the following:

 - 1. Property that does not contain any Environmentally Sensitive Areas as depicted on the City's Environmentally Sensitive Areas Map. - 2.
-Grading, filling, cutting or other earth-moving activity on any lot involving less than 25 cubic yards for residential projects or 50 cubic yards for non-residential projects; - 3.
-Activities such as ordinary maintenance and landscaping operations, individual home gardens, repairs, and additions or minor modifications of a single-family dwelling, except as prohibited by the Development Code. - 4.
-The applicant can demonstrate through an Environmentally Sensitive Area field assessment application that the subject property contains no Environmentally Sensitive Areas.
+Grading, filling, cutting or other earth-moving activity on any lot involving less than 25 cubic yards for residential projects or 50 cubic yards for non-residential projects;

+- 3. Activities such as ordinary maintenance and landscaping operations, individual home gardens, repairs, and additions or minor modifications of a single-family dwelling, except as prohibited by the Development Code. - 4.
+The applicant can demonstrate through an Environmentally Sensitive Area field assessment application the subject property contains no Environmentally Sensitive Areas or their location is not as depicted on the ESA map.